100 East Linton Boulevard, Suite 302B

 Delray Beach, Florida 33483

 Over nearly 40 years George has completed hundreds of projects, published more than 100 articles, technical reports, websites, and a book, and given more than 100 presentations to both the general public and technical audiences.
-Working in the public, private for-profit, and private non-profit sectors, he has intensively focused on native plants and rare plant conservation, from large-scale efforts in South Florida and Everglades National Park to intensive small-scale projects at residential sites and in botanical gardens.
+He has worked intensively on native plants and rare plant conservation in Florida and the Caribbean, from large-scale floristic efforts in South Florida, Puerto Rico and Everglades National Park to intensive small-scale projects at residential sites and in botanical gardens.
+He has done significant organizational and conservation policy work globally for The Institute for Regional Conservation and the Society for Ecological Restoration and botanical field work in more than a dozen Latin American and Caribbean countries.
 He believes in using traditional conservation tools, such as the establishment and management of protected areas, as well as more modern approaches including ecological restoration, rare species reintroduction and augmentation, and utilizing regional matrices of protected and restored areas to conserve native plants and animals.
 His use of floristic plant data to drive conservation strategies has been ground-breaking.
-He has extensive experience in directing and managing non-profit conservation organizations, and is as comfortable in the field as he is in a board room.
-He is widely traveled and has worked professionally in the United States, the West Indies, Latin America, Europe and Asia.
+He has extensive experience in directing and managing non-profit conservation organizations, and has worked professionally in the United States, the West Indies, Latin America, Europe and Asia.